cloud-gov/cg-site/_posts/2019-05-13-cflinuxfs2-final-warning.md

 Here are three ways to inspect your applications to see if they're running cflinuxfs2:

 1. You can inspect each app individually using the CF CLI by running `cf app YOUR-APPNAME-HERE` and looking for the `stack:` line in the output.
-1. You can inspect the apps individually using the [beta cloud.gov dashboard](https://dashboard-beta.fr.cloud.gov/applications) and looking for the `Build info:` line in the application details.
+1. You can inspect the apps individually using the [beta Cloud.gov dashboard](https://dashboard-beta.fr.cloud.gov/applications) and looking for the `Build info:` line in the application details.
 1. You can inspect all your apps at once by installing the [`stack-auditor` CLI plugin](https://github.com/cloudfoundry/stack-auditor) and running `cf audit-stack`.

 We are also explicitly emailing people with administrative control over applications that are still using cflinuxfs2.